MV Ever Core arrives in MCT

 Panamanian-flagged MV Ever Core, a new joint service by Evergreen and Wan Hai Lines settled last August, was received at the Mindanao Container Terminal (MCT) in Cagayan de Oro.

-In a statement by the Razon-led International Container Terminal Services, Inc. (ICTSI) on Tuesday, it said the new bi-monthly service enhances MCT’s connectivity with key international markets in Hong Kong and Taiwan through the ports of Cagayan de Oro, Davao, Shekou, Subic, and Cebu.
+In a statement by the Razon-led International Container Terminal Services Inc. (ICTSI) on Tuesday, it said that the new bi-monthly service enhances MCT’s connectivity with key international markets in Hong Kong and Taiwan through the ports of Cagayan de Oro, Davao, Shekou, Subic and Cebu.

 The said service will further strengthen MCT’s role as an important gateway for trade in Mindanao.

-“As we continue to grow and expand our network, we’re confident that this new service will bring greater value to the region’s agricultural sector and foster economic growth,” Garcia noted.
+Noted Garcia, “As we continue to grow and expand our network, we’re confident that this new service will bring greater value to the region’s agricultural sector and foster economic growth.”

-The 1,984 TEU vessel operating the service alternates with Wan Hai Lines’ Mindanao-Hong Kong-Taiwan (MHT) service, which is designed to meet the timely export needs of coconut by-products.
+The 1,984 TEU vessel operating the service alternates with Wan Hai Lines’ Mindanao — Hong Kong — Taiwan (MHT) service and is designed to meet the timely export needs of coconut by-products.

 Moreover, the additional capacity and improved schedules will help ensure that agricultural exporters can reliably meet the increasing demand from international buyers of one of Mindanao’s primary exports.